Directions for Spa Solution® and Purge Use

 * Be patient.
 The spa water will clear up and does not have to be drained if the water is cloudy; Spa Solution® just needs some time to do its job.

-6. If your spa water has a high mineral content, it may be necessary to use a product to aid in the removal of the mineral.
+5. If your spa water has a high mineral content, it may be necessary to use a Stain and Scale product to aid in the removal of the mineral.
 A high iron content, for example, may tend to leave a brownish ring around the spa.
 A high Calcium content will leave flakes or a precipitate on the side walls below the water line.
 Most spa dealers will stock this item.

-Alternately, you can fill the spa with softened water which already has the mineral content removed by the softener, then bring up the calcium level to 120 to 150 ppm.
+Alternatively, you can fill the spa with softened water which already has the mineral content removed by the softener, then bring up the calcium level to 150 to 250 ppm.

-8. For filling your spa, use a Garden Hose Pre-Filter.
+7. For filling your spa, use the Spa Solution Carbon Block Pre-Filter on your hose.
 This makes initial chemical balancing easier & future issues are greatly reduced.
 It greatly increases (OFL) optimum filter life of your main filter(s) as well.

-14. Spa covers and headrests should be cleaned if any doors are present.
+13. Spa covers and headrests should be cleaned if any odours are present.

-*If you have drained your spa and expect to leave it drained for an extended period of time, ‘shock’ the water with chlorine when you refill.
+*If you have drained your spa and expect to leave it drained for an extended period of time, ‘shock’ the water with Spa Chlorine Granules when you refill.